svenhb/GRBL-Plotter/README.md

 ### New in version 1.2.4.x:
+* For 2D view: mapping rotary axis to X or Y axis
 * Resizeable Joystick control (Setup - Joystick)
 * Resizable editor
 * Ruler scale also for negative dimension